sebastianp79/dropseq_pipeline/Readme.md

 ```
 2. Create compute environment using conda

+The environment needs to be created only once.
+It will be activated when running the dropseq pipeline.
 ```bash
 module load Anaconda3

 conda env create --file /project2/gilad/spott/Pipelines/DropSeq/environment.yaml
 ```

-The environment needs to be created only once.
-It will be activated when running the dropseq pipeline.
-To update the environment (might be necessary from time to time) you can run the following command:
+To update the environment, you can run the following command:
 ```bash
 conda env update --file /project2/gilad/spott/Pipelines/DropSeq/environment.yaml
 ```